 South Memphis Farmers Market, The Grocer, and the kitchen are all located at 1400 Mississippi Blvd, Memphis, TN 38106.

 The Grocer is open year-round, Monday - Friday, 10am - 6pm, Saturday, 10am - 5pm, and is closed on Sundays.

 Vendors at the South Memphis Farmers Market accept several forms of payment, including cash, credit/debit cards, and EBT (formerly known as the Food Stamps program).

 Customers who wish to use cash at the Market may shop directly with our vendors.
 For all other forms of payment, we have established a token system that allows customers to purchase wooden tokens at the Information Table, which may then be spent with vendors.

 Tokens are sold in $5.00 increments for credit and debit card purchases.
 Vendors are able to make change for these tokens if customers do not spend the entire amount.

 EBT is now known as SNAP (Supplimental Nutrition Access Program).
 These tokens are available in $1.00 increments, and vendors may not give change for them.

-Through the AARP Fresh Savings Program, SNAP customers who use their EBT card to make a purchase at our market will receive a matching amount of up to $20 in Fresh Savings tokens which they can then use to purchase additional fresh fruits and vegetables.
+Through The Works, Inc., SNAP customers who use their EBT card to make a purchase at our market will receive a matching amount of up to $20 in SoMe Green Savings tokens which they can then use to purchase additional fresh fruits and vegetables.